 - Patch panel B is patched to devices in the same rack as Panel B.

 This will give us devices connectivity with switch ports.

 Creating Patch Panel Models

 Before we add the patch panel, we need to create the template.
 In this example, this is a singular patch panel with 48 RJ-45 ports.
 Steps taken:

-- Devices > Assets > Patch Panel Model > Add
+- Go to Resources > Assets > Patch Panel Models > Add Patch Panel Model.

-- Add name, port type, # of ports etc. for the model.
+- Add a name, port type, the number of ports etc., for the model.

-- Go to Devices > Assets > Add
+- Go to Resources > All Assets > Add Asset.

 Repeat the same steps for Panel B, just change the name to Panel B in step 2.